matthew-bradford/fetch_file/README.md

 # Fetch File

-Quick trait to just impl on struct to turn it into a quick config file.
+Quick trait to impl struct to turn it into a quick config file.
 Json, Ron, or Bincode can be used.

 ```rust
 use std::env;